jcbhmr/fetch.ino/README.md

 ## Comparison

-The general
+This project's primary alternative is [instanceofMA/arduino-fetch].
+We originally forked this repo in order to improve the documentation, testing, automation, etc. over the bare-bones structure of the original.
+These changes **may** be merged back into the original repo.
 Here's a (mostly) complete list of all the changes that this repo has made over [instanceofMA/arduino-fetch]:

 1. [x] Add badges to readme
 2. [x] Re-work readme so that it flows better